I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nf-wdfio-wdfioqueuecreate.md

 <p>The <i>Config</i> and <i>QueueAttributes</i> parameters specify the queue's configuration and object attributes.</p>

 <p>By default, the framework device object that the <i>Device</i> parameter specifies becomes the parent object for the new framework queue object.
-If the driver specifies a parent object in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure's <b>ParentObject</b> member, the parent object can be a framework device object or any object whose chain of parents leads to a framework device object.
+If the driver specifies a parent object in the <a href="..\wdfobject\ns-wdfobject--wdf-object-attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure's <b>ParentObject</b> member, the parent object can be a framework device object or any object whose chain of parents leads to a framework device object.
 The framework will delete the queue object when it deletes the parent object.</p>

 <p>If your driver provides <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> or <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-destroy.md">EvtDestroyCallback</a> callback functions for the framework queue object, the framework calls these callback functions at IRQL = PASSIVE_LEVEL.</p>

 <p>For more information about <b>WdfIoQueueCreate</b>, see <a href="wdf.creating_i_o_queues">Creating I/O Queues</a>.</p>

 <p>The following code example is the section of an <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function that creates a device's default I/O queue.
-The example initializes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552359">WDF_IO_QUEUE_CONFIG</a> structure and then calls <b>WdfIoQueueCreate</b>.</p>

-<p>Each call to <b>WdfIoQueueCreate</b> creates an I/O queue for a device.
-Your driver can create multiple I/O queues for each device. </p>

-<p>The <i>Config</i> and <i>QueueAttributes</i> parameters specify the queue's configuration and object attributes.</p>

-<p>By default, the framework device object that the <i>Device</i> parameter specifies becomes the parent object for the new framework queue object.
-If the driver specifies a parent object in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure's <b>ParentObject</b> member, the parent object can be a framework device object or any object whose chain of parents leads to a framework device object.
-The framework will delete the queue object when it deletes the parent object.</p>

-<p>If your driver provides <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-cleanup.md">EvtCleanupCallback</a> or <a href="..\wdfobject\nc-wdfobject-evt-wdf-object-context-destroy.md">EvtDestroyCallback</a> callback functions for the framework queue object, the framework calls these callback functions at IRQL = PASSIVE_LEVEL.</p>

-<p>For more information about <b>WdfIoQueueCreate</b>, see <a href="wdf.creating_i_o_queues">Creating I/O Queues</a>.</p>

-<p>The following code example is the section of an <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> callback function that creates a device's default I/O queue.
-The example initializes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552359">WDF_IO_QUEUE_CONFIG</a> structure and then calls <b>WdfIoQueueCreate</b>.</p>
+The example initializes a <a href="..\wdfio\ns-wdfio--wdf-io-queue-config.md">WDF_IO_QUEUE_CONFIG</a> structure and then calls <b>WdfIoQueueCreate</b>.</p>

 ## -requirements
 <table>